 The Motion Picture Herald and Boxoffice polls were conducted from about the mid 1930s through the mid 1950s.
 With a few exceptions, the annual poll results would list the Top Ten cowboy film stars.
 In most cases, the winners were what you would expect - Autry, Rogers, Holt, Starrett, Hoppy, etc. Jack Randall never achieved a Top Ten ranking in those polls (though he did place among the next tier of western heroes, in the 11th-20th spots).

-What about Monogram in the post-Randall period circa 1941: Tex Ritter and the Range Busters were still there along with two new series - one starred Tom Keene and the other was the Rough Riders trio with Jones, McCoy and Hatton.
+What about Monogram in the post-Randall period circa 1941: Tex Ritter and the Range Busters were still there along with two new series - one starred Tom Keene and the other was the Rough Riders trio with Buck Jones, Tim McCoy and Raymond Hatton.